 - I’m worried about my son/daughter but can’t seem to get hold of them- can anyone help?

 In the first instance, we would strongly advise you contact the Student Finance office and discuss your situation.
-If your situation is affecting your wellbeing and you feel that speaking to one of our advisers would help, please get in touch.
-We may be able to help you with some short term, practical solutions.
+If your situation is affecting your wellbeing and you feel that speaking to one of our Advisers would help, please get in touch.

 Wellbeing and Disability Services deal with varied and complex situations so please don't feel you're alone.
 Check out our online support and support options to see what you'd like to try first.
 If you choose to see one of our advisers we may be able to put you in contact with other services that may be relevant to you, both internal and external to the University.

 Absolutely!
 Feeling homesick is extremely common and the chances are that you are not alone - most students feel homesick at some point during their time at University.
 Sometimes there may be complex reasons for missing home, but often it’s just the familiarity of friends and family.
 Check out our 24/7 online support tool or our full range of support options to find the most suitable support for you.

 Yes!
 Come and speak to one of our advisers.
 They will be able to work with you to identify strategies to help with your confidence.
 We might also have a workshop or group that would meet your needs and allow you to build your confidence and skills in a supported environment.
 To meet an adviser, please book an appointment.